 All awards other than Work-Study will be credited to your account.
-Any remaining funds will be disbursed to you in the refund process through the Business Office.
+Any remaining funds that create a credit on the student's account will be disbursed to you in the refund process through the Business Office.

 Aid Adjustments and Refunds